Winfield Scott

 In 1841, Scott became the Commanding General of the United States Army, beating out his rival Edmund P. Gaines for the position.
 After the outbreak of the Mexican–American War in 1846, Scott was relegated to an administrative role, but in 1847 he led a campaign against the Mexican capital of Mexico City.
 After capturing the port city of Veracruz, he defeated Mexican General Antonio López de Santa Anna's armies at the Battles of Cerro Gordo, Contreras, and Churubusco.
 He then captured Mexico City, after which he maintained order in the Mexican capital and indirectly helped envoy Nicholas Trist negotiate the Treaty of Guadalupe Hidalgo, which brought an end to the war.

 Scott unsuccessfully sought the Whig presidential nomination three times, in 1840, 1844, and 1848.
-He finally won it in 1852, when the party was already dying off.
-The Whigs were badly divided over the Compromise of 1850, and Franklin Pierce won a decisive victory over his former commander.
-Nonetheless, Scott remained popular among the public, and in 1855 he received a brevet promotion to the rank of lieutenant general, becoming the first U.S. Army officer to hold that rank since George Washington.
-In 1859 he peacefully solved the conflict of the Pig War, ending the last one in a long series of British-American border conflicts.
-Despite being a Virginia native, Scott stayed loyal to the Union when the Civil War broke out and served as an important adviser to President Abraham Lincoln during the opening stages of the war.
-He developed a strategy known as the Anaconda Plan, but retired in late 1861 after Lincoln increasingly relied on General George B. McClellan for military advice and leadership.
+He won it in 1852, when the party was in danger of dying off.
+The Whigs were severely divided over the Compromise of 1850, and Democrat Franklin Pierce won a decisive victory over his former commander.
+Nonetheless, Scott remained popular among the public.
+In 1855, he received a brevet promotion to lieutenant general, becoming the first U.S. Army officer to hold that rank since George Washington.
+In 1859, he peacefully solved the Pig War in Washington Territory, ending the last in a long series of British-American border conflicts.
+Despite being a Virginia native, Scott stayed loyal to the Union when the Civil War broke out and served as an essential adviser to President Abraham Lincoln during the opening stages of the war.
+He developed a strategy known as the Anaconda Plan but retired in late 1861 after Lincoln increasingly relied on General George B. McClellan for military advice and leadership.
 In retirement, he lived in West Point, New York, where he died on May 29, 1866.

-Scott's military talent was highly regarded by contemporaries, and historians generally consider him to be one of the most accomplished generals in U.S. history.
+Contemporaries highly regarded Scott's military talent, and historians generally consider him one of the most accomplished generals in U.S. history.